flokk.

 Waxholmsbolaget Ferry to Vaxholm

 Waxholmsbolaget runs scheduled public ferries from Strömkajen in central Stockholm out to Vaxholm, the gateway town of the archipelago, in about an hour each way.
-The ferry ride itself is a highlight
+The ferry ride itself is a highlight for kids, cruising past forested islands and wooden summer houses the whole way.

 adventure